 During test performance, two issues were noted relating to usability of the voting system.
-One of these was considered major with the binary inputs and the firmware of the ATI was updated.
-The other minor issue was incorrect foot paddles.
-The proper foot paddles were provided and documented within the PCA and the as run Test Plan.
+The first was classified as a major issue concerning the binary inputs, which led to a firmware update of the ATI.
+The second was classified as a minor issue due to incorrect foot paddles provided by the manufacturer.
+The correct foot paddles were provided and documented within the PCA and the as-run Test Plan.
 Both items were included in a full regression test on the ICP and ICE units in which no further issues were found.
 The test cases performed and the procedures followed during the Usability and Accessibility Test are documented in the Wyle Test Case Procedure Specification presented in Appendix A.5 of this report.